kukuu/kotlin/README.md

 When Kotlin targets a JavaScript file, the Kotlin compiler converts the .kt file to an exe executable file that generates a compatible code for JavaScript.

+## .iml

+This is an XML format file that is generated when a project is created by intelliJ.
+Stores information about JAVA plugins, including  say MAVEN components.
+It also shows module paths and other dependencies.

 ## Preferred IDE
 intelliJ